 - Day bag

-⚠️ Sunscreen is forbidden in the cenotes and lagoon inside Sian Ka’an in order to protect their fragile ecosystems.
+⚠️ Sunscreen is forbidden in the cenotes and the lagoon inside the Sian Ka’an Biosphere Reserve to protect their fragile ecosystems.
 If you are wearing lotions, makeup, sunscreen, etc., please use the outdoor showers to rinse off before entering.

 OUTFIT 2: TULUM BEACH/HOTEL ZONE

-In the Tulum Hotel Zone, where the public and private club beaches are, you can expect people to be dressed a bit more boho-chic and ready for a night out.
+In the Tulum Hotel Zone, where the public and private club beaches are, you can expect people to be more boho-chic and ready for a night out.

 Men are typically dressed in nice shirts and shorts.
-Avoid wearing pants in Tulum unless it’s lightweight and breathable (goes for both men and women).
+Avoid wearing pants in Tulum unless they are lightweight and breathable (for both men and women).

 - Crop top shorts set